alexangione419/BelgianBloggers/content/team_posts/phase1.md

 ### Persona Description:

-**Camila Romero** is a political journalist from Spain who specializes in writing about the EU government, notably changes and conflicts within it.
-She is 30 years old and graduated from Universidad de Barcelona.
-She is very knowledgeable about EU politics and party dynamics.
+**Camila Romero** is a 30 year old political journalist from Spain who specializes in writing about the EU government, notably changes and conflicts within it.
+She graduated from Universidad de Barcelona and is very knowledgeable about EU politics and party dynamics.

 ### Story: